 Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

-I was tasked with one objective.
+I had been tasked with one objective.
 That was to break through everything that stood in my way while most of the Thunder Phoenix Clan’s forces were occupied.
-My target was to free the captives so that they would no longer have any bargaining chips over our heads.
+The target was to free the captives so that they would no longer have any bargaining chips over our heads.
 As I heard the explosions rock the first gate, that was the signal to begin the operation.

 With a swift blow of my fist, a jolt of mana shot through the stone wall, creating a large array of cracks in it.
-A follow-up kick was all that was needed to create a small, person-sized hole where no one was paying attention to that I could slip through.
+A follow-up kick was all that was needed to create a person-sized hole away from where attention was being drawn for me to slip through.
 I had to duck slightly due to the extra height of the girl that was clinging to my back, but she was key to our success.

 “Ready?”
 I asked her as I scanned the chaos on the other side that had erupted.
 Men were wildly flailing about with their eyes turned to the sky.
-The bombs that were dropping had captured their full attention, leaving no one to pay attention to our sudden entry.
+The bombs that were dropping had captured their full attention, leaving no one to pay any regard to our sudden entry.

 “Mm-hmm.”
 I felt the limbs around my neck and torso get tighter as Chrys knew that I was about to break into a run.
 If I had known that we would be doing such a thing on the battlefield, then I would’ve done piggy rides with her more.